jpbempel/jpbempel.github.io/_posts/metaspaceleak.md

 When retransforming a class, bytecode may have changed so constant may have changed as well.
 We need to adjust entries: create additionals, remove unnecessaries.
 This is done by copying the original then merging.
 As entries of constant pool can reference each other, loading it involved also a pass for resolution. in the example above, entry #1
 `#1 = Methodref          #4.#21`
-reference enntry #4 and #21, so we need to resolve it to get all information needed when a bytecode refernce this #1 entry like invoking this method.
+reference entry #4 and #21, so we need to resolve it to get all information needed when a bytecode refernce this #1 entry like invoking this method.

 For its internal representation the JVM is using some specific values to indicate the state of the constant pool entry resolved/unresolved.